orenbenkiki/dynamake/README.rst

 name.
 This will detect most typos and "useless" parameters which have no effect on the build.

 If :py:func:`dynamake.make.config_file` was invoked, then DynaMake will assume the file is processed by (some) action, which will take responsibility over detecting unrecognized parameters.
-To facilitate this, the generated YAML configuration file contains a sequence of two mappings.
-The first contains parameters which need not be used by the action (that is, whose ``when`` clause did not test the ``step`` name), and the second contains parameters which should be used by the action (that is, whose ``when`` clause did test the ``step`` name).
+To enable this, the generated YAML configurable file contains a mapping using the same convention as the ``then`` section of a configuration rule; that is, if the name of an unrecognized parameter ends with a ``?``, then it will be silently ignored, otherwise it will be an error.
 This allows specifying default parameters for a large set of steps in a generic rule without complaints about unrecognized configuration parameters.
 The generated redundant parameters are somewhat reduced by the fact that a ``when`` clause is automatically false if it examines an argument which does not exist for the step.

 The generated configuration file is created in a special directory.
 By default, this is ``.dynamake``, but this can be overriden using :py:func:`dynamake.make.set_config_dir`, or, if using